Dr Deborah McLeod

 Experience

 Tim worked for the Centre for Social Research and Evaluation in the Ministry of Social Development for more than three years.
-He worked on a wide range of projects, from analysis and presentation of administrative data to evaluations of family support services such as the Teen Parent Service and Family Start.
+He worked on a wide range of projects, from analysis and presentation of administrative data to evaluations of youth and family support services.

 Since Tim joined Malatest International in February 2012 he has worked on projects for the Office of the Auditor General, the Ministry of Health, Inland Revenue, the Ministry of Social Development and the Ministry of Business, Innovation and Employment.